txakurhub/txakurhub/README.md

 <h2 align="center">Hi there!
 I'm Leandro 👋</h2>

 <p align="center" >
-I am a Full-Stack developer from Argentina (Frontend oriented) who enjoys creating visually appealing content, </br>both individually and as part of a team.
+I am an Argentina-based Full-Stack developer with a focus on Frontend development.<br/> I take great pleasure in crafting visually captivating content, whether independently or as a collaborative effort within a team.
-</br> Technology has always been a passion of mine and when I discovered web development, I knew it was the perfect fit for me.
+</br> Technology has always been a passion of mine and when I discovered web development, I knew it was the ideal match for my interests.
 </br> I am currently striving to research, work, and develop my skills to reach my full potential.
-<br/> If you're interested in chatting, feel free to send me a message.
-</br> You can also checkout my <a href="https://www.linkedin.com/in/leandro-pereyra/">LinkedIn </a> or my <a href="https://leandropereyra.ar/">Website </a>
+<br/> If you'd like to connect and have a conversation, please feel free to send me a message.
+You can also visit my <a href="https://www.linkedin.com/in/leandro-pereyra/">linkedIn </a> profile or browse through my <a href="https://leandropereyra.ar/">website </a> for more information.
 </p>
 </br>